My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 computer bios

-When the Let’s identify your product to get started menu pops up, choose your computer model, type the model of your laptop, then press Submit.
+When the Let’s Identify your Product to get started menu pops up, choose your computer model, type the model of your laptop, then press Submit.
 The product support page will open.
 Take to the instructions to install any update provided.

 Suggested Read – How To Access HP Laptop Boot Menu Or BIOS?